input-output-hk/technical-docs/glossary.rst

      - unspent transaction output.
    * - Voltaire
      - fifth phase of Cardano development in which treasury and governance capabilities will be delivered.
-   * - controlled stake
-     - the total amount of stake that a stake pool controls.
-It combines the stake that is owned by the pool operator with any stake that has been delegated to the pool by other ada holders.
-It can be measured as a total ada amount (e.g. 3M ada), or as a percentage of the total supply of ada within the network (e.g. 5%).
    * - performance
      - a measure of the efficency of a stake pool, given as a percentage, is measured by how many blocks the stake pool has produced (and that are recorded on the main chain) compared to how many it was nominated to produce.
 For example, if a pool only produces half the number of blocks that it was nominated for, its performance rating is 50%.
 This could happen because the pool has a poor network connection, or has been turned off by its operator.
 Performance ratings make more sense over a longer period of time.
    * - produced blocks